XML structures of eBIZ/TC Upstream documents (2018-1)

 The proposed stylesheets should be considered as a sample or a reference

 to be used directly or customised or ignored and substituted with custom stylesheets.

-The present guide has been issued to assist the companies of the Textile-Clothing sector in the implementation of the standard XML document type “TEXTILE PRINTING COMMISSION ORDER”, providing all the instruction required for its use in the context of e-commerce between Textile Subcontractors and their Customers shown in the enclosed diagram.
+The present guide has been issued to assist the companies of the Textile-Clothing sector in the implementation of the standard XML document type "GARMENT KIT DESPATCH REQUEST”, providing all the instruction required for its use in any context of e-commerce between Apparel Producers and other actors that will send the kits on their behalf.

 All the rules required for the construction and validation of the document are embedded into the specific XML-Schema, which is detailed in section "Implementation guide".

-This XML document has been realized by Guido Cucchiara supported by Angelo Frascella and Arianna Brutti, XML-Lab (initiative of ENEA and Forum per la Tecnologia dell'Informazione).
+This XML document has been realized by Guido Cucchiara, PROGEMA - Gruppo SOI, supported by Thomas Imolesi and Arianna Brutti, XML-Lab (initiative of ENEA and Forum per la Tecnologia dell'Informazione).